Acemetacin

 Acemetacin is a non-steroidal anti-inflammatory drug (NSAID) used for the treatment of osteoarthritis, rheumatoid arthritis, lower back pain, and relieving post-operative pain.
-It is manufactured by Merck KGaA under the tradename Emflex, and is available in the UK and other countries as a prescription-only drug.
+It is manufactured by Merck KGaA under the tradename Emflex.
+It is no longer available in the UK (since 2018), however is available in other countries as a prescription-only drug.

 Medical uses

 Acemetacin has proven effective in the treatment of osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, and other kinds of rheumatoid inflammation, as well as in post-operative and post-traumatic pain and attack of gout.
 Application of a single dose of acemetacin for post-operative pain is not well supported by studies.

 Contraindications

 Contraindications are basically the same as with other NSAIDs: hypersensitivity reactions to NSAIDs in the past (typically asthma or skin reactions), gastrointestinal or cerebral bleeding, peptic ulcer, haematopoietic disorders (anaemia, leukopenia), and during the third trimester of pregnancy.

 Adverse effects

 Common side effects (in about 1–10% of patients) include gastrointestinal problems typical of NSAIDs, such as nausea, diarrhoea, stomach pain, and peptic ulcer; central nervous effects like headache and dizziness; and skin reactions.
 Gastrointestinal tolerability is better than that of the related drug indometacin.
 Severe allergic reactions and haematopoietic disorders occur in fewer than 0.01% of patients.